Jay-Gokani/exodia/eks-nginx-helm/README.md

 ```

 15. Test if you can access Nginx using the External-IP of the svc which was printed in the above command.
-First cd into helm-magic, then:
+First cd into helm-magic, wait a few minutes, then:

 Either: